openmc-dev/openmc/docs/source/usersguide/depletion.rst

     op = openmc.deplete.Operator(geom, settings)

+Any material that contains a fissionable nuclide is depleted by default, but this can behavior can be changed with the :attr:`Material.depletable` attribute.
 :mod:`openmc.deplete` supports multiple time-integration methods for determining material compositions over time.
 Each method appears as a different class.
 For example, :class:`openmc.deplete.CECMIntegrator` runs a depletion calculation